Stocks may take a breather after two days of huge gains

 Japan’s Nikkei returned from Monday’s holiday to start the day higher, but lost steam to end 0.7 percent lower at 21,244.68 points, its lowest closing level since mid-October.

-In Europe, London's FTSE, France's CAC and Germany's DAX opened little changed.
+In Europe, London's FTSE, France's CAC and Germany's DAX all traded lower.

 The 10-year Treasury yield trimmed back to 2.849 percent after rising to a four-year peak of 2.902 percent on Monday.